AmigaPorts/ACE/docs/programming/palette.md

 ## Extracting .gpl palette from your tools.

-### From aseprite
+### From Aseprite

-You migh have to apply plugin [Aseprite Script: Amiga OCS/ECS Color Palette Mixe](https://prismaticrealms.itch.io/aseprite-script-amiga-ocsecs-color-palette-mixer) to align png and palette to amiga capacity/rgb colors.
+You might have to apply addon [Aseprite Script: Amiga OCS/ECS Color Palette Mixer](https://prismaticrealms.itch.io/aseprite-script-amiga-ocsecs-color-palette-mixer) to align png and palette to amiga capacity/rgb colors.

-You need to add a add on just process to this installation : https://github.com/behreajj/AsepriteAddons/
+You need to add an addon just process to this installation : https://github.com/behreajj/AsepriteAddons/

 Then go to `File > Script > dialogs > palette > gplExport` and put your `.tpl` into your `res` folder.

 NOTE: in asesprite you can also save directely in `.act` format.

-### From Gimp
+### From GIMP

 _To be completed_